 - I have different experience of group work than the choices above.
 (Please explain.)

 Those who check “B” can be put into a group of their own.
 They might find this to be the first time they are really challenged and satisfied by group work (adapted from Byrnes and Byrnes, 2009).

 Group size can vary, as can the length of time that students work together.
 Pairing is great for thirty-second or one-minute problem solving.
 Groups that work together for ten to 45 minutes might include four or five people.
 (If there are more than four or five, some members will stop participating).
 Groups can be formal or informal.
 Informal groups may be ad-hoc dyads (where each student turns to a neighbor) or ten-minute “buzz groups” (in which three to four students discuss their reactions to a reading assignment).
 Formal group assignments can serve semester-long group projects.

 In large groups it is useful to assign roles within each group (examples: recorder, reporter to the class, timekeeper, monitor, or facilitator).
-If students are not used to working in groups, establishing some discussion guidelines with the class about respectful interaction before the first activity can foster positive and constructive communication.
+If students are not used to working in groups, establishing some community agreements with the class about respectful interaction before the first activity can foster positive and constructive communication.